You are here:

 Local, regional, and statewide secondary transition activities and services that promotes involvement from school to postsecondary education and employment.

-Advisory group for the Office of Student Services.
+Advisory group for the Office of Enhancing Student Opportunities.

 Very helpful website providing information and resources for Transition Specialists and Special Education Teachers to help them support their students.

 YTP is an Oregon Vocational Rehabilitation Services program that serves youth with disabilities statewide.